7 Things Faroe Islanders Love About Faroe Islands Tourism

 Nestled alone in the North Atlantic Ocean far away from nearby neighbouring countries, the Faroe Islanders have been used to their role as a remote, unnoticed and hugely isolated archipelago.
 Now, things are starting to change.

-That Tiny Spot on the World Map
+Faroe Islands is that Tiny Spot on the World Map

 Thanks to the attention that the Faroe Islands has got in media and pushed forward by lots of great photos on Instagram, people are turning their eyes towards the tidy spot on the map in the swells of the wild North Atlantic Ocean.
 Looking closer at this cluster of islands opens up a world where nature is astonishingly beautiful and the culture brilliant.